 Typography can make or break a presentation.
 You can work for hours on templates and colors but if you choose illegible or funky fonts, it can hurt your presentation.

 In a professional setting, it’s important to choose fonts that convey a sense of seriousness while still being playful.
 This balance is tough to achieve.
-However, the following free Google Fonts are perfect for professional presentations.
+However, the following free Google Fonts are perfect for professional presentations, whether you create the presentations in PowerPoint or one of its alternatives.

 Serif Fonts vs. Sans-Serif Fonts